Considering getting a puppy?

 When you’re planning for a new puppy, make sure to plan for puppy classes.
 You can find member trainers in your area who have agreed to abide by our strict Code of Ethics and are required to take continuing education each year to ensure they know the latest and safest training methods for you and your new addition.
 Canadian veterinarians recommend this type of humane positive reinforcement training.

 You will want to plan to attend puppy class the week after you get your puppy home.
-It is no longer recommended you wait until you pup has completed all their shots!
-See this veterinarians who recommend puppy socialization NOT quarantine until vaccines are complete!
+It is no longer recommended you wait until your pup has completed all their shots!
+See these veterinarians who recommend puppy socialization, not quarantine, until vaccines are complete!

 Parents - Kids and Dogs: